 Meet Kelson Shilling-Scrivo!
-He’s a volunteer with DataKind DC and recently partnered with the Red Cross to create a national fire risk score.
+He’s a volunteer with DataKind DC and recently worked with the Red Cross to create a national fire risk score.
 As the Data Ambassador, he worked alongside the rest of the volunteer team to predict the locations in greatest need of intervention so that the Red Cross can target services to maximize their impact and save lives.
-By day, Kelson’s a computational neuroscientist working on his PhD in neuroscience at the University of Maryland (he graduates in the winter!).
+Kelson earned his PhD in neuroscience at the University of Maryland in Spring 2022.
+He now works as a Data Scientist for the Red Cross due to his work on the fire risk project.
 Learn more about him and his DataKind journey below!

 Tell us a little bit about yourself and your background.

-I'm a trained systems/computational neuroscientist.
+I’m a trained systems/computational neuroscientist.
 Hearing well in noisy environments is one thing we’re usually pretty good at.
 As we all get older, we start to lose our hearing and places such as crowded bars become more difficult to hear in.
-My research tries to understand what circuits in the brain are responsible for hearing in noise and how they break down with age.
-To do this, I record from thousands of neurons in the auditory cortex of mice.
-As a scientist, we’re trained to solve important problems with messy data so data science was a natural fit.
+My research tried to understand what circuits in the brain are responsible for hearing in noise and how they break down with age.
+To do this, I recorded from thousands of neurons in the auditory cortex of mice.
+As a scientist, I’m trained to solve important problems with messy data so moving to data science was a natural fit as a career path.